ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 - Clients use an anonymity-preserving tool such as Tor to discover keys from multiple network vantage points.
 This is done to ensure consistent keys to seemingly different clients.
-- Clients embed server keys into software.
+- Clients embed Issuer keys into software.

 As above, specific mechanisms for key management and discovery are out of scope for this document.